YPandas/Yolo_Head_Detection/README.md

     ```

 2. **Download Pre-trained Models**:
-   - Download your pre-trained YOLO model (`.pt` file) and head detection model from Google Drive or other sources.
+   - Download your pre-trained YOLO model (`.pt` file) and head detection model from Google Drive(https://drive.google.com/drive/folders/1GjiDxO9aWXTvQbKw-52DEWO8bFQH8Uzi?usp=drive_link).

 3. **Modify the Script**:
    Update the following paths in the script to point to the downloaded model paths: